PINTO0309/onnx2tf/README.md

     ```

   To prove that the tflite structure has been converted correctly, I will convert the tflite to JSON and look at the structure.
+  (The `flatc` command below is only for manual inspection in the `tflite2json2tflite` container, not a requirement for onnx2tf conversion.)
   ```bash
   docker run --rm -it \
   -v `pwd`:/home/user/workdir \